S-R-HUB/Hospitality-Booking-and-Revenue-Analysis/README.md

 - Power Query – Data cleaning and transformation.
 - Excel/CSV – Data sources.

 ## Key Insights
-- Business Category generates more Revenue than Luxury
+- The Business category is outperforming the Luxury segment in terms of revenue, showing that travelers have a stronger demand for business-oriented stays.
-- Occupancy rate is greater on weekends compared to weekdays
+- **Occupancy rate** along with **RevPar** is consistently higher on weekends compared to weekdays, pointing to opportunities for targeted weekend promotions and offers.
-- Elite Rooms has highest number of bookings followed by Standard, Premium and Presidential rooms
+- Among room types, Elite rooms attract the most bookings, followed by Standard, Premium, and then Presidential categories.
+This reflects a clear guest preference for mid-to-high tier options.
-- Atliq Exotica generates the maximum revenue while Atliq Seasons generates the lowest revenue
+- In Luxury category hotels, Atliq Exotica in Mumbai contributes the most to total revenue with **118.45M** across all properties, while Atliq Grands in Delhi generates the least with **36.06M**.
+In Business category Atliq Palace Mumbai generates the maximum revenue of **101.51M** while Atliq Palace Hyderabad generates the least revenue of **44.84M**
+- AtliQ Exotica in Mumbai leads with the highest customer rating of **4.32**, showcasing strong guest satisfaction and a positive service experience.
+In contrast, AtliQ Seasons, also in Mumbai, holds the lowest rating at **2.29**, signaling a clear opportunity for targeted improvement initiatives to enhance guest perceptions and overall performance.
+- Out of all bookings, **70%** successfully convert into check-outs, indicating strong guest follow-through.
+However, **24.84%** end in cancellations and **5%** are recorded as no-shows.
+These trends highlight a clear opportunity to reduce cancellations and no-shows, which could directly boost occupancy rates and enhance overall revenue performance.
-- Mumbai generates the highest revenue followed by Bangalore, Hyderabad and Delhi
+- Mumbai leads as the top revenue-generating city, with Bangalore, Hyderabad, and Delhi following, providing direction for resource allocation and marketing strategies.
-- Occupancy rate is highest in Delhi followed by Hyderabad, Mumbai and Bangalore
+- While Mumbai tops in revenue, Delhi achieves the highest **occupancy rate**, followed by Hyderabad, Mumbai, and Bangalore, showing potential for better room utilization in these cities.
-- Average rating is highest in Delhi while Bangalore has the lowest average rating
+- Delhi also secures the highest average customer rating, whereas Bangalore ranks lowest, highlighting where service quality improvements may be necessary.
-- Logtrip platform has the highest realisation rate and direct offline platform has the highest ADR
+- The Logtrip platform records the strongest **revenue realization rate of 70.06%**, while direct offline bookings achieve the highest **Average Daily Rate (ADR)**.
+This provides insights for platform-specific pricing and partnership strategies.
-- Tripster platform has the lowest realisation rate and direct online platform has the lowest ADR
+- On the other hand, Tripster shows the weakest revenue realization, and the direct online channel has the lowest **ADR**, suggesting areas that need performance improvement.
-- Occupancy rate is highest on week 32 while week 26 has lowest occupancy rate
+- Week 32 saw the highest occupancy rate during the observed period, while week 26 experienced the lowest, offering valuable guidance for seasonal campaigns and resource planning.

 ## How to Use
 1. Clone or download this repository.